IRONKAGE/wyatt00.github.io/_posts/2019-10-15-The-Square-Sums-Problem.md

 This begs a few questions: Are some numbers more important than others when solving this problem?
 What about **sequences** of numbers?

-Here's an idea: let's represent this problem as a graph, with the numbers 1-_N_ as vertices, and edges between numbers existing _only if they add up to a square_.
+Here's an idea: let's represent this problem as a graph, with the numbers 1 - _N_ as vertices, and edges between numbers existing _only if they add up to a square_.
 This way, we are determining the list of numbers that can 'pair up' with another number.
 If we draw out this graph, we can definitively see that some numbers are more important than others when attacking this problem.
 We might also make a breakthrough as well!

 Let's test the idea first.
 Here's the graph for _N_ = 9: